evanmulcare/gitPractice/readme.md

 This is the read me
 This is the third change
 new Line
-Changes for the dazzling feature branch
+Changes for the dazzling feature branch, edited now for conflict